not-kennethreitz/python-for-humans/pragmatic_packages/1_content.md

     print r.content

+!SLIDE incremental
+# Achievement Unlocked!

+- a small set of methods with consistent parameters
+- HEAD, GET, PUSH, POST, PUT, PATCH, DELETE
+- They all accept headers, url parameters, and form data.

+!SLIDE incremental
+# Do this.

+!SLIDE
+# The Litmus Test
+If you have to refer to the documentation every time you use a module, find (or build) a new module.

 !SLIDE
 # Fit the 90% Use Case.

 !SLIDE
 # The API is all that matters.

 ## Everything else is secondary.

 !SLIDE incremental bullets
 # I Mean ***Everything***.